borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

-- bug: guarantee a playable sequence of interactables (level maker?)
+- bug: avoid pop-in by ensuring the platforms exist before they are in focus

 - bug: scroll the window to have the player at most half of the window's height